Table of contents

 Augmented, Virtual, Mixed and Assisted Reality.

-A report by PWC predicts that by 2030, nearly 23 million jobs worldwide will use AR and VR.
-According to ARtillery Intelligence, by 2023, VR usage in businesses is expected to grow to $4.26 billion.
+A report by PWC predicts that by 2030, nearly 23 million jobs will use AR and VR.
+According to ARtillery Intelligence, VR usage in businesses is expected to grow to $4.26 billion by 2023.

 In 2021, Facebook’s VR headset brand Horizon, an Oculus for business platform, was released.
-This platform will assist workers in interacting digitally in a more immersive form, without the need to go to any location, thus supporting the hybrid work model.
-Facebook Horizon will permit its users to share and build collaborative online worlds to work together on projects, hang out, or play games.
+This platform will assist workers in interacting digitally in a more immersive form without the need to go to any location, thus supporting the hybrid work model.
+Facebook Horizon will let its users share and build collaborative online worlds to work on projects, hang out, or play games.

 Human resources will transform drastically with the effortless global connectivity that VR provides.
 Corporates can use VR in a variety of interactive HR workshops.
 With access to workers worldwide, hiring techniques will grow to recruit top talent.
 As part of the interview process, forthcoming employees will have the opportunity to virtually shadow their potential standing to understand the day-to-day responsibilities better.

 Putting individuals into a fully immersive real-life scenario forms the perfect training tool.
-VR training is beneficial in high-risk situations as it allows employees to gain experience safely.
-The armed forces and NASA currently use VR training to minimize risk and costs.
-Walmart also has taken advantage of the technology, using simulations to train employees for Black Friday rush.
-Regardless of the industry, VR shows an engaging, educational experience.
+VR training is beneficial in high-risk situations, allowing employees to gain experience safely.
+The armed forces and NASA use VR training to minimize risk and costs.
+Walmart has also taken advantage of the technology, using simulations to train employees for the Black Friday rush.
+Regardless of the industry, VR offers an engaging, educational experience.

 Within a computer-generated environment, product development will evolve more efficiently than ever.
 Organizations can use Virtual reality to test products in different scenarios, eliminating the necessity for expensive physical prototypes.
-Modifications can be made virtually and compelled immediately during trials, allowing the final product to be refined faster than ever.
-From spacecrafts to cars, large scale manufacturers are already using VR to test everything:
+Modifications can be made virtually and immediately during trials, allowing the final product to be refined faster.
+From spacecraft to cars, large-scale manufacturers are already using VR to test everything:

-Virtual reality will give the old fashion test drive an altogether new definition.
-From cars to vacations, VR gives the opportunity to test every product and experience before purchasing.
-And when customers are keen to make a purchase, they can do it virtually.
-The immersive experience that VR provides is impactful, creating a personal connection between consumers and brands influencing purchasing decisions.
+Virtual reality will redefine the old-fashioned test drive.
+From cars to vacations, VR allows customers to test every product and experience before purchasing.
+When customers are keen to make a purchase, they can do it virtually.
+VR’s immersive experience is impactful, creating a personal connection between consumers and brands and influencing purchasing decisions.

 Could VR move from a futuristic concept to reality for remote employees?
 Yes, it will, as Experts anticipate that nearly 23.5 million jobs worldwide will be utilizing augmented or virtual reality by 2030.